hydroperfoxie/runtime/docs/as3-basics.md

 null is always represented as a normal JavaScript null value.

+## Top level package

+The top level package consists of the full name as equivalent to the empty string **""**.

 ## Declaring a class

 A class is declared as follows for example: